 Tips To Make Shoes Fit for Narrow Feet

 If you find the perfect pair of shoes that you fell in love with, but you are a little discouraged because they do not come in narrow width, there are a few options to make them fit better temporarily.
 Although the best thing to do to fit narrow feet is to buy narrow width shoes, there are a few other techniques you can try to get regular shoes to fit your narrow width foot.
-If you have narrow feet, try following these suggestions to reduce irritation and pain with your normal width shoes.
+If you have narrow feet, try following these suggestions for skinny feet problems to reduce irritation and pain with your normal width shoes.

-Another method that can help your shoes fit better if you have narrow feet, is the way you lace your shoes if they have shoe strings.
+The first skinny feet problems method that can help your shoes fit better if you have narrow feet, is the way you lace your shoes if they have shoe strings.
 If your shoes have two sets of eyelets on each side, always try to lace through the ones furthest from the tongue.
 This helps to close both sides of the shoe together more tightly over the bridge of the foot.

 As a leader in the specialty shoe sizes, VANELi proudly offers a wide range of shoes to accommodate women with narrow width feet, offering styles ranging from sandals to dress shoes, to athleisure, to flats and so much more.
 Below are some of our favorite narrow shoes for women that provide extreme comfort and style!